Ifthekhar1342/AI-ML-based-project-works/Machine Learning-based Forecasting for Sustainable Transportation Markets/README.md

 ## Introduction
 <p align="justify">
 This project focuses on forecasting the sales of electric vehicles from 2025 to 2035 using machine learning and deep learning techniques.
 In recent years, a large growth in the automotive industry has brought a great challenge to plan the appropriate supply of necessary materials.
-The goal of this project is to provide data-driven decisions into the sustainable transportation markets as well as the manufacturing and policy development across different geographic regions.
+The goal of this project is to provide data-driven decisions into the sustainable transportation markets as well as manufacturing and policy development across different geographic regions.
  </p>

 ## Dataset